neuro-inc/neuro-cli/docs/client_reference.rst

    .. attribute:: parse

-      A set or helpers used for parsing different Neuromation API definitions, see :class:`Parser` for details.
+      A set or helpers used for parsing different Neuro API definitions, see :class:`Parser` for details.

    .. comethod:: close()

-      Close Neuromation client, all calls after closing are forbidden.
+      Close Neuro client, all calls after closing are forbidden.

       The method is idempotent.